GRitt3r/CompArchLab4/README.md

 This Lab assignment was to create an ALU capable of 7 arithmentic and logic operations shown in the image above.

-ALU.v is the top level module.\n
+ALU.v is the top level module
-NbitAdder.v is a dynamically generated 32bit adder\n
-FullAdder.v is the 1 bit full adder module used to instantiate the NbitAdder\n ALU.v is the Modelsim Testbench.\n\n
+NbitAdder.v is a dynamically generated 32bit adder FullAdder.v is the 1 bit full adder module used to instantiate the NbitAdder ALU.v is the Modelsim Testbench.

 The two images are simulation screenshots.